NickGrunert/master-thesis/modules/03_truth_compare.typ

     @GroundTruth1 elaborates on the issues that emerge during the process of data generation.
     As previously discussed, the images currently under consideration are characterized by suboptimal pixel quality.
     This deficiency manifests particularly in thin roof regions, where the delineation of the edge is rendered indistinct.
-    Additionally, certain edges are challenging to discern with the naked eye, and they are often imperceptible in both the nDSM and RGB data.
+    Additionally, certain edges are challenging to discern with the naked eye, and they are often imperceptible in both the #abr("nDSM") and RGB data.
     Especially in the RGB data regions with large shadows, the edges are not clearly visible.
     However, these edges become clearly visible when utilizing the derivative and coloring the image with this data.
     This introduces an additional layer of complexity to the process of generating the ground truth segmentations.
-    It must also again be noted that the RGB data and the nDSM data are not perfectly aligned.
+    It must also again be noted that the RGB data and the #abr("nDSM") data are not perfectly aligned.
-    Consequently, an attempt to create a ground truth based only on the RGB data would yield a different result than the nDSM data, particularly with regard to the house outlines, where the misalignment becomes quite evident.
+    Consequently, an attempt to create a ground truth based only on the RGB data would yield a different result than the #abr("nDSM") data, particularly with regard to the house outlines, where the misalignment becomes quite evident.
-    The ground truth data will therefore mainly be built solely upon the nDSM data, whereby it must be noted that this approach introduces a discrimination against later analysis happening on the RGB data.
+    The ground truth data will therefore mainly be built solely upon the #abr("nDSM") data, whereby it must be noted that this approach introduces a discrimination against later analysis happening on the RGB data.
     This is deemed accceptable because of the assumption that the height information is neccessary for good evaluation anyway, and biasing it here makes sense.

     As illustrated by @fig:truth_compare:truth_example, four of the twenty images are displayed, along with their respective derivative images and the ground truth segmentations.
     It is evident that certain challenges have emerged in relation to this matter.
-    Due to the insufficient contrast present in the nDSM images and data, precise identification of the subject was not possible by hand.
+    Due to the insufficient contrast present in the #abr("nDSM") images and data, precise identification of the subject was not possible by hand.
     Consequently, the derivative images were saved in advance to ensure the accuracy of subsequent analysis.
     This facilitates a more precise understanding of the roof segments' geometry than would be possible with other data sources.